akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Mother, you’re mixing it up!”
 The oldest girl raised her voice, kicking grey dust from the tailboard.
 “It was about the King’s son, not the bird.
 The bird was just the pledge.
 That’s why a Saxon girl has to wed the King’s own blood before the moon turns.”

 Beatrice blinked.
-The words came to her as if from a great depth, and she could not make sense of them.
+The words came to her as if from a great distance, and she could not make sense of them.

 The man snorted, tapping the lead bullock to straighten up.
 “Blood?
 Illegitimate, more like.
 The King’s got more than a dozen by all accounts.”